zhuyuqing/bestconf/doc/QuickStart.md

 <p align=center>The process of deploying BestConfig </p>
 </div>

-The following part illustrates the detailed method of using BestConfig to tune practical systems by a case of spark tuning.
+The detailed method of using BestConfig to tune practical system is as the following, which can be showed by a case of spark tuning.

 Spark tuning by BestConfig
 --------------------------
 Step 1.
 Deploy shell scripts on cluster nodes under test
 -------------
 There are 9 shell scripts in BestConfig and they are classified into two groups.<br />
 <p>1.
-One group consits of 5 shell scripts, start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh, which are deployed on the      systems under test. <br /> </p>
+One group consits of 5 shell scripts.
+They are start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh and deployed on the systems under test. <br /> </p>
   <div align=center>
     <img src="https://github.com/zhuyuqing/bestconf/blob/master/doc/pics/shells-tune.jpg" width = "200" height = "100" align=center />
 </div>
 <br />
-The scripts of start.sh and stop.sh deployed on worker and Master node are different. <br />
+The scripts of start.sh and stop.sh deployed on worker and master node are different. <br />
 <p>(1) Shell scripts (start.sh and stop.sh) on Master node</p>
 <div align=center>
     <img src="https://github.com/zhuyuqing/bestconf/blob/master/doc/pics/start.jpg"  align=center />